Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Results: GRN Inference

 \subsection{GRN inference on simulated datasets}

-SERGIO \citep{sergio_2020} and BoolODE \citep{Pratapa2020} simulate single-cell gene expression data by sampling from a stochastic differential equation (SDE) parameterized by a user-provided ground-truth GRN.
+SERGIO \citep{sergio_2020} and BEELINE \citep{Pratapa2020} simulate single-cell gene expression data by sampling from a stochastic differential equation (SDE) parameterized by a user-provided ground-truth GRN.
 SERGIO simulates mature cells of any cell type in steady state or stem cells differentiating to multiple fates.
-By requiring an acyclic input GRN, cells are initialized at the mean of the steady-state distribution.
-BoolODE uses manually constructed cyclic GRNs with tens of genes that lead to convergent trajectories from predefined initial conditions.
+It requires an acyclic input GRN and initializes cells at the mean of the steady-state distribution.
+BEELINE (BoolODE simulator) uses manually constructed cyclic GRNs with tens of genes that lead to convergent trajectories from predefined initial conditions.

-We extend SERGIO and BoolODE to simulate gene expression with overexpression perturbations.
-We implement interventions by masking the transcription induced by TF interactions (analogously to $M_r$ in Equation \ref{eq:ode-knockout}) of the intervened genes and adding a scalar to the intervened gene's transcription rate.
-We select an experimentally curated GRN identified for yeast cells with dimension $400$ as the input to SERGIO for simulation \citep{Liu2015RegNetwork}.
+We extended SERGIO and BEELINE to simulate gene expression with overexpression perturbations.
+We implemented interventions by masking the transcription induced by TF interactions (analogously to $M_r$ in Equation \ref{eq:ode-knockout}) of the intervened genes and adding a scalar to the intervened gene's transcription rate.
+We selected an experimentally curated GRN identified for yeast cells with dimension $400$ as the input to SERGIO for simulation \citep{Liu2015RegNetwork}.
 The output synthetic dataset from SERGIO consists of 10,100 cells generated from 100 intervention schemes, each targeting 5 genes and one non-intervention (control) scheme.
 Each regime contains measurements of $100$ cells.
-To evaluate the models against a diverse range of networks, we simulate ten random DAGs with dimension $100$ in the same manner.
-We used a bifurcating convergent synthetic cyclic network to simulate data using BoolODE.
-We compare the models' performance using the area under the precision-recall curve (AUPRC).
-Other metrics exhibited strong sensitivity to user-selected threshold values for edge classification, making them unreliable for benchmarking.
-Details on BoolODE, SERGIO, and the effects of thresholding and varying the number of modules are presented in Appendix \ref{sec:boolode_simulator}, \ref{sec:sergio_simulator}, and \ref{sec:sergio_thresholded_result}, respectively.
+To evaluate the models against a diverse range of networks, we simulated ten random DAGs with dimension $100$ in the same manner.
+We used a bifurcating convergent synthetic cyclic network to simulate data using BEELINE.
+We compared the models' performance using the area under the precision-recall curve (AUPRC).
+Other metrics exhibit strong sensitivity to user-selected threshold values for edge classification, making them unreliable for benchmarking.
+Details on BEELINE, SERGIO, and the effects of thresholding and varying the number of modules are presented in Appendix \ref{sec:boolode_simulator}, \ref{sec:sergio_simulator}, and \ref{sec:sergio_thresholded_result}, respectively.

-In Figure \ref{fig:BEELINE_auprc}, we evaluated model performance on data simulated using BoolODE with 10 genes.
-PerturbODE outperforms Bicycle, DCDFG, DCDI, and NO-TEARS-LR, while performing worse than NO-TEARS and GENIE3 in a low-dimensional setting.